Cross-Disability Community Connector: 20 hours per week including both in person and remote tasks, $23 per hour.

 A PLUS: Bilingual/Bicultural (Spanish/English, ASL/English, etc.) a plus.
 Some experience with public speaking and/or training facilitation, experience working with legislators and other public policy makers, and knowledge of and experience offering peer support also very helpful.
 Training* in Intentional Peer Support (IPS), Alternatives to Suicide, Hearing Voices, harm reduction, trauma sensitivity, peer-to-peer support, group facilitation, and other relevant topics also a plus.

-To Apply: Send a resume and cover letter to email@example.com by Friday, July 23rd, 2021 AA/EOE.
+To Apply: Send a resume and cover letter to email@example.com by Friday, February 11th, 2022.
 Applications without cover letters may not be reviewed.
+AA/EOE

 *All employees are offered IPS, Alternatives to Suicide, Hearing Voices, and anti-oppression training if not already completed prior to hire.